ietf-teep/architecture/draft-ietf-teep-architecture.md

 The TEE implementation provides protection of data on the device.
 It is the responsibility of the TAM to protect data on its servers.

-## Compromised REE
+## Compromised REE {#compromised-ree}

 It is possible that the REE of a device is compromised.
 If the REE is compromised, several DoS attacks may be launched.
-The compromised REE may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE.
+The compromised REE may terminate the TEEP Broker such that TEEP transactions cannot reach the TEE, or might drop or delay messages between a TAM and a TEEP Agent.
 However, while a DoS attack cannot be prevented, the REE cannot access anything in the TEE if it is implemented correctly.
 Some TEEs may have some watchdog scheme to observe REE state and mitigate DoS